agnyz/the-bed-stack/CONTRIBUTING.md

 > [!NOTE]
 > **Windows users**: see [special note](#special-note-for-windows-users) below.

 This project uses [Bun](https://bun.sh) as a runtime as well as a package manager.
 It's a modern, fast, and lightweight alternative to [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
-To install Bun, run the following command:
+To install Bun on POSIX systems (like Ubuntu or macOS), run the following command:

   ```sh
   curl -fsSL https://bun.sh/install | bash
   ```

-### Special note for Windows users

-This guide assumes you are using a Unix-like environment, since [Bun is working on a Windows port](https://bun.sh/docs/installation#windows).
-If you are using Windows, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Git Bash](https://gitforwindows.org/).
+Otherwise, visit the [Bun installation page](https://bun.sh/docs/installation) for installation options.

 ## 💡 Commands